isadfrn/ifood-lite/README.md

 ## About

-A iFood like application for managing orders.
+A iFood like application for managing food orders.

 ## Run